Libraries and Archives COVID-19 Response FAQ

 What about overdue fees?

-The Libraries have waived overdue fees incurred after March 13, 2020.
+The Libraries have waived overdue fees incurred in the spring.
 Contact us if you have questions about any overdue fees you may have.

 Can I request scans of items in special collections?

 Unfortunately, we cannot access special collections at either library at this time, including rare books, the Sacred Music Collections (Proulx, Larsen, Hays) and the Artists Book Collection.
 However, many items are available as digital surrogates, either through Vivarium, vHMML, or one of several primary resource databases.